dbierer/php-class-notes/php-security-notes-2023.md

 x* UFI lab
 x  * `ost this URL` ???
 x  * Looks like the `*.phtml` file has an unclosed `<a>` tag
+* Correct the link under the "Hack" menu: goes to the wrong place
 * Make sure reference to CVE is moved here: https://www.cve.org/
 * Insecure Deserialization
   * Need to rewrite this instruction to use the new URL